wintershine-1030/rabus.store/README.md

 1. **Images not changing**: Check browser console for errors
 2. **Keyboard shortcuts not working**: Ensure the script is loaded
 3. **Console errors**: Verify image paths are correct
+4. **Product images not updating**: Check if you're on a product listing page

 ## File Structure